-In 2017 the Witness Examination competition will have 32 teams, sorted into 8 pools in a World Cup style fixture including group stage and knockout rounds.
-Each team is guaranteed to take part in at least three fixtures, with the Grand Finalists competing in a total of 6 witness examinations across the year.
-There is no better way of getting experience witness exam experience as a first year than through the 2017 Foley's List First Year Witness Examination Competition.
+In 2018, the Witness Examination competition will have 32 teams, sorted into 8 pools in a World Cup-style fixture, including group stage and knockout rounds.
+Each team is guaranteed to take part in at least three fixtures, with the Grand Finalists competing in a total of 7 witness examinations across the year.
+There is no better way of getting experience witness exam experience as a first year than through the 2018 Foley's List First Year Witness Examination Competition.

-Witness Examination does not require research.
+Time commitment: Witness Examination does not require research.
 The barrister should commit two hours to read the problem several times and to formulate an argument.
-It is recommended that one or two more hours are used to rehearse your examination in chief with your witness.
+It is recommended that one or two more hours are used to rehearse your examination-in-chief with your witness.
 However, remember that the more effort you put in prior to trial, the more prepared you will be for whatever may happen in court.

 The witness can spend considerably less time preparing.
 All that is required of the witness is the memorisation of the witness statement, and perhaps the rehearsal of answering questions.
 As such, it may be in the interests of each team to alternate which partner occupies the role of the witness and barrister in order to experience both elements of the competition and balance the workload for this competition over the semester.

 Registration: Will open Wednesday 28 February 2018, 7:00PM.